We use cookies to give your the best possible experience on our website.

 January, 2022 - After a close call for a multimedia journalist during a solo live-shot along an active roadway on January 19, 2022, NPPA Safety & Security Chair Chris Post lays out some tips for safe live shots.

-June 10, 2021 - In case you missed the drone webinar by the NPPA and DroneResponders, it was recorded.
-"Public Safety - Press Relations Up in the Air: Using UAS for Newsgathering" discussed the latest updates to FAA Part 107 including training/testing, flights over people, night flights and remote ID.
+June 10, 2021 - "Public Safety - Press Relations Up in the Air: Using UAS for Newsgathering" discussed updates to FAA Part 107 including training/testing for drone operators, flights over people, night flights and remote ID.

 Panelists included Mike O’Shea, of the FAA, Charles L. Werner, DRONERESPONDERS Public Safety Alliance, and NPPA general counsel Mickey H. Osterreicher.

-Stay tuned for future webinars by watching @NPPA Twitter and our weekly newsletter.
+Stay tuned for future webinars by watching our weekly newsletter.

 By Chris Post, Chair, NPPA Safety & Security Task Force, demostrates proper use of various kinds of PPE.
 Post worked in EMT for 20 years before becoming a photojournalist for WFMZ in Allentown, Pennsylvania.

-There are timestamps below to forward to specific information about using differents kinds of PPE.
+There are timestamps below to forward to specific information about using different kinds of PPE.

 How to use different kinds of PPE while covering COVD-19 from Chris Post on Vimeo.